owpk/jfiglol/README.md

 Patten:
 $java Jfiglol \[mode\] \[printer\] \[options\]

-To print text with specific fonts (you can download it from here http://www.figlet.org/examples.html aslo there is few in fonts folder which is in root project folder)
+You can download figlet fonts from here http://www.figlet.org/examples.html aslo there is few in fonts folder which is in root project folder)
 ```
 with specific font
 $ java Jfiglol --font "./fonts/3d.flf" "You text Here" -r